rozmansi/apple-keyboard-on-windows/readme.md

 1. For typing alternative characters, use the **right** `Option` key.
 The `ROption` key equivalents to `AltGr` on PC keyboards and appears to be the only way to type `Alt`ernative characters.

-2. The modifier accents `ROption+E`,  `ROption+U`, `ROption+I`, `ROption+N` etc. are not modifier Unicode characters (combine with the next character), as modifier characters are not available for all accents required on the keyboard.
-The composing Unicode characters are used instead.
-This means that the accent character should be typed after the main character (not before it like on macOS).
+2. The double grave is not available as a standalone Unicode character.
+The `ROption+H` modifier works for letters AEIORU thou.
+For other letters, including space, it inserts the composing double grave character resulting in the accent mark applied to the previous letter, instead of the next.

+3. The inverted breve is not available as a standalone Unicode character.
+The `ROption+K` modifier works for letters AEIORU thou.
+For other letters, including space, it inserts the composing inverted breve character resulting in the accent mark applied to the previous letter, instead of the next.

-3. `ROption+Shift+K` does not type the Apple logo.
-The Apple glyph is not Unicode standard.
+4. `ROption+Shift+K` does not type the Apple logo.
+The Apple glyph is not a Unicode character.